 $ xmake f --toolchain=gcc -c

-Use the specified version of Gcc
+$ xmakeUse the specified version of Gcc

-If the user additionally installs a specific version of the gcc tool chain such as gcc-11, gcc-10, the local gcc program may be named /usr/bin/gcc-11
+If the user additionally installs a specific version of the gcc tool chain such as gcc-11, gcc-10, the local gcc program may be named /usr/bin/gcc-11.

-One way is to switch by specifying the configuration one by one through xmake f --cc=gcc-11 --cxx=gcc-11 --ld=g++-11
+One way is to switch by specifying the configuration one by one through xmake f --cc=gcc-11 --cxx=gcc-11 --ld=g++-11, but it is very cumbersome.

 Therefore, xmake also provides a faster switching method: